Email is a huge part of any marketing strategy. Even with the rise of other channels, email marketing still delivers an incredible 4,200% ROI.

 Segment your email list based on the survey responses.
 Send targeted emails designed to help new users overcome their objections or learn how to solve unique problems with your software.

 But, whether you solve the problem with your sales team or a more automated approach, the key is to treat this stage as a customer service issue.
+Make use of top CRM software to help you consolidate customer data and integrate sales.

 In theory, this stage of the customer journey is simpler for SaaS companies than other industries, because the prospect is already using the product.
 But there are still challenges at this stage.